I love pistol squats and they have helped me develop great ankle mobility, bulletproof knees and strong legs.

 Hover lunges are an intermediate exercise.
 If you’ve been training full pistol squats already, you might find these progressions easy.

-I urge you to go through all of steps of the progressions.
+I urge you to go through all of the steps of the progressions.
 Try to shoot for 20 reps per leg for each of the progressions (lunges, split stance squats and with rear flat foot) before attempting full hover lunges.

 This way, you will work your active ankle mobility and knee stability.
 This prevents injury, improves movement quality and the high volume will definitely help you put a little bit of muscle on your sticks (or tone your legs 😉 ).